chantastic/reactcontext.com/README.md

 I think he gets it.

-Let's implement this scenareo of "shit", Rock, and grandma's house using React's Context API (>= v16.4).
+Let's implement this scenario of "shit", Rock, and grandma's house using React's Context API (>= v16.4).

 ```jsx
 // It's ok to say "shit" as a default.